 - Sign in to dropbox.com.

-- Click your profile picture (or grey circle) in the upper right corner.
+- Click your avatar (profile picture or initials) in the upper right corner.

 - Click Settings.